 This is the main reason why several California insurance providers assess their consumers’ DMV records.
 They do this to gather important details about their consumers’ overall driving capability.
 Those with clean driving records have a higher chance of getting better boat insurance deals.

 4. Boat Ownership Experience

-If you are a more experienced boat owner then expect to enjoy better deals on insurance.
+If you are a more experienced boat owner, then expect to enjoy better deals on insurance.
 You will likely be quoted a lower insurance rate if you have around 10 years of experience owning a boat than someone new and inexperienced in the field.

 5. Safety Measures

 You can also enjoy better insurance rates if you were able to set up reliable safety measures in your boat.
-For instance, if you integrate safety devices and equipment on your boat that can help you in case of emergencies and accidents, then your insurance provider may consider you as a low-risk client, thereby allowing you to get better offers.
+For instance, if you integrate safety devices and equipment on your boat that can help you in emergencies and accidents, your insurance provider may consider you as a low-risk client, thereby allowing you to get better offers.

 Some safety devices that you can incorporate into your boat include an anti-theft alarm, vapor or fume detector, and fire extinguisher.
 With these safety measures around, there is a great possibility for your boat insurance rate to go down.
 It also helps to take up a course regarding boat safety.